dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/project-diagram/logical-project-diagram.md

 ## Scenarios

-### Generate Diagram Representing Physical Structure
+### Generate Diagram Representing Logical Structure

 **Given** the solution folder contains multiple projects with dependencies
 **When** the diagram is generated
 **Then** the diagram should:

 - Include nodes representing projects.
-- Represent the physical hierarchy of files on disk.
+- Represent the logical hierarchy of projects and folders.
 - Include arrows representing dependencies between projects.